geleto/cascador-ai/README.md

   prompt: 'Summarize the latest advancements in machine learning for cancer detection based on: {{ context }}' });

-// RAG orchestrator using ScriptRunner const ragOrchestrator = create.ScriptRunner({
+// RAG orchestrator using Script const ragOrchestrator = create.Script({
   context: {
     query: 'What are the latest advancements in machine learning for cancer detection?',
     searchIndex: async (queryText) => {